-Nobody gets married with the intention of later divorcing, but as we all know, that is exactly what happens to around 50% of us.
-The problem is, divorce is a lengthy, complicated process in virtually every state, requiring at least a full year of separation before it can be finalized.
-So, what do you do if you’re in a hurry?
+Nobody gets married with the intention of later divorcing, but as we all know, that is exactly what happens to around 50 percent of us.
+The problem is, divorce can be very complicated and almost always takes a lot of time and patience.
+Are there any options for those in a hurry?

-Whether you are itching to hook up with someone else or simply desperate to get away from the selfish jerk you married, faster options exist.
-When a divorce is uncontested (i.e. you and your spouse are in agreement that the marriage is doomed and you both want to end it a.s.a.p.) you can take advantage of places where divorce laws make it quick and easy to legally end a marriage.
+Whether you are itching to hook up with someone else or simply desperate to get away from the person you married, faster options exist.
+An uncontested divorce is one in which you and your spouse agree that the marriage isn’t working, and you both want to end it asap.
+If that’s your situation, you can take advantage of places where divorce laws make it quick and easy to legally end a marriage.
 Once called “divorce mills,” some of these places have tightened up their laws a bit, but you can still get a relatively fast and easy divorce in any of these four locations.

 Haiti offers the cheapest divorce, running $75 or less, depending on whether the divorce is contested.
 Haiti grants non-resident, uncontested divorces in as little as 24 hours, and only the plaintiff must be present.
 If the plaintiff is asking for a divorce without the consent of his or her spouse, it can take up to 20 days.
 If the missing defendant doesn’t respond within that time, Haiti will call the marriage over.
 The down side to a Haitian divorce is that a few states may not recognize it as legal, so check before running off to Port Au Prince with that $75 burning a hole in your pocket.